AkshayRaina/Canteen-Database-Management-System-September-2010-January-2011/README.md

 Institution: HKBK College of Engineering, Bangalore | Visvesvaraya Technological University, Karnataka

-Objective or Scope of the Project is to create a system that keeps records of all purchase orders.
-Orders are given by employees to the organisation canteen managing the Software.
-This software is used to manage the sales and record a customer’s purchases in a canteen.
-During implementation necessary support and training is provided to expertise the software.
-It simplifies the task and reduces the paper work.
+• The objective or Scope of the Project is to create a system that keeps records of all purchase orders.
+• Orders are given by employees to the organisation canteen managing the Software.
+• This software is used to manage the sales and record a customer’s purchases in a canteen.
+• During implementation necessary support and training is provided to expertise the software.
+• It simplifies the task and reduces the paper work.

+Stack: Turbo C++ 3.0, Windows, C++, OOPS

 Follow the following steps: